nomemory/andreinc-site/_posts/2024-11-18-a-function-to-approximate-raising-small-numbers-to-small-irrational-powers.md

 Naturally, the challenge was to prove whether $$\lfloor 3^{\sqrt{3}}\rfloor=6$$ or $$\lfloor 3^{\sqrt{3}}\rfloor=7$$ (my intuition leaned toward 7).

-Eventually, the most convincing solution—proposed by Mihai Cris—was accepted by the group:
+Eventually, the most convincing solution, proposed by Mihai Cris, was accepted by the group:

 <p><div class="mp">
 \[